 I don’t want to give too much away about the show, but I left the performance feeling optimistic for my own son’s future.
 After hearing the performers’ stories and seeing how much they have achieved, my positivity was renewed.

-When we left the theatre, I found this board, which was packed with the cast's stories and other members of Mind The Gap.
+When we left the theatre, I found this board… It was packed with the cast’s stories and other members of Mind The Gap.

 Reading these stories was also an amazing insight into living with a learning disability.
 The audience (and readers) are given a peek into how it feels to be a UK citizen with special needs.
-It encourages people to talk about what they have seen, and to understand a little more about life with a disability.
+It encourages people to talk about what they have seen.
+Additionally, it enables the audience to understand a little more about life with a disability.